ju-resplande/pt_afc/README.md

 This repository contains the Python code and resources for the research paper: **"Portuguese Automated Fact-checking: Information Retrieval with Claim extraction"**.

-Our work focuses on addressing the gap in Portuguese Automated Fact-Checking (AFC) by systematically enriching misinformation datasets with external web evidence.
-We simulate user information-seeking behavior, leverage Large Language Models (LLMs) for core claim extraction, and apply a semi-automated validation framework to enhance dataset reliability.
+Our work focuses on addressing the gap in Portuguese Automated Fact-Checking (AFC) by systematically **enriching misinformation datasets with external web evidence** 🔎.
+We simulate user information-seeking behavior, leverage **Large Language Models (LLMs) for core claim extraction** 🤖, and apply a **semi-automated validation framework** 🧹 to enhance dataset reliability.

 - **Dataset**: https://huggingface.co/datasets/ju-resplande/portuguese-fact-checking
 - **Poster**: [poster.pdf](poster.pdf)